ericwbailey/ericwbailey.website/source/published/oh-shit-banners.md

 As previously mentioned, things like clearance sales, newsletter subscriptions and the like aren’t candidates for the oh shit banner treatment.

 It is not the most inclusive term, but attempting to misuse the oh shit banner for these kinds of content will trigger [banner blindness](https://www.nngroup.com/articles/why-advertising-doesnt-work-on-the-web/).
-These behaviors have already been trained into people by an entire internet full of manipulative, attention-stealing antipatterns.
+An entire internet full of manipulative, attention-stealing antipatterns have created this self-defense mechanism.

 <figure
   role="figure"